-These new classification schemes thus focus on the level of risk that non-lawyer ownership or control could subvert or influence a lawyer's duty to provide independent and professional judgment and other hold lawyers "captive" to the wishes of the non-lawyers.
-This classification, which makes a distinction along the percentage of ownership in the MDP between lawyer majority controlled and non-lawyer majority controlled MDPs, reflects Germany's current approach to regulated MDP entities, which makes some distinctions along these lines as well.375
+These new classification schemes thus focus on the level of risk that non-lawyer ownership or control could subvert or influence a lawyer's duty to provide independent and professional judgment and otherwise hold lawyers "captive" to the wishes of the non-lawyers.
+This classification, which makes a distinction along the percentage of ownership in or control over the MDP between lawyer majority controlled and non-lawyer majority controlled MDPs, reflects Germany's current approach to regulated MDP entities, which makes some distinctions along these lines as well, as well as the earliest MDP regulations adopted by Australia in 1994 which required lawyers to retain fifty-one percent ownership over the MDP, although this rule has now been lifted.387 This recommended rule is more liberal and flexible than limitations in other jurisdictions, which restrict nonlawyer ownership to twenty-five percent, for example, or require all nonlawyer owners to be silent partners with no voting power.388 This fifty-one percent rule also simply favors lawyers over nonlawyers in an attempt to leverage its licensing and practice of law monopoly to remain competitive, in addition to attempting to assuage fears about client ethical obligations.
+Therefore, the fifty-one percent rule is somewhat of a compromise that balances growth and innovation with competitiveness and protecting client interests.